Stop Wasting AI's Potential: A Practical Guide to Prompts That Actually Work

 Honestly — both reactions are reasonable, and both are widely shared.

-The excitement comes from the genuine usefulness.
-People are using AI to learn new skills faster, do more work in less time, get answers to questions they were embarrassed to ask a person, and build things that previously required a full team.
+People are using AI to learn faster, do more in less time, get answers they were embarrassed to ask a person, and build things that previously required a full team.

 AI, at its most practical level today, is a tool you can have a conversation with.
 It has read an enormous amount of human knowledge and can help you think, write, learn, research, and create — in plain language, no technical skills required.